jeehzx/PalaceSugar-Ecommerce/README.md

 ## E-commerce Website (PalaceSugar)
-I'm beginner web dev, this is an e-commerce project developed using Next.js, MongoDB, Cloudinary, DaisyUI, Zustand, Bcrypt.js, and NextAuth.
+I'm beginner web dev, this is an e-commerce project developed ugitsing Next.js, MongoDB, Cloudinary, DaisyUI, Zustand, Bcrypt.js, and NextAuth.
 The goal of this project is to create an online platform for selling.

 ## Technologies Used